Used Car Financing Options in Australia

 Pros

-- Usually lower interest rates than unsecured loans
+- may offer lower rates than some unsecured lending options

 Cons